Marketing in Australian Beautician Clinics

 Social Media: Still Powerful, But Under New Rules

-Social platforms remain essential for beauty clinics — but the playbook has changed.
+Social platforms remain essential — but the strategy has changed.

 Google Ads: The Compliance Battleground

-Any use of restricted terms (injectables, pharmaceutical brand names, or therapeutic claims) can trigger rejection or account suspension.
+Restricted terms or therapeutic claims can trigger rejection or suspension.

 “Registered clinicians providing evidence-based skin rejuvenation treatments in Melbourne.”